eduOS/English_writing/awesome_materials_for_writing.md

   Another way of looking at America as a 'salad bowl' is because there are 'China Towns', 'Korea Towns', 'Little Ethiopia' to name a few.
   *

+1. many
+  * a handful of
+    Hakim El Hattab released version 2.2 of reveal.js on January 28th, fixing a handful of bugs and implementing a host of new features in the JavaScript 3D presentation library.

 1. about cause and effect

 1. about assumption